Are you making these mistakes?

 Not properly preparing your home

-Most people just jump right in to preparing their home for sale and cleaning up, painting and making some repairs.
+Most people just jump right into preparing their home for sale by cleaning up, painting and making some repairs.

 Before you do this you must think about how you want to position your property in the market.
 Here are some of the questions we asked when we sold our property: